convisoappsec/conviso-docs/docs/integrations/jenkins-single-pipeline.md

 ## Associating Conviso Projects to the Pipeline

-The repository must have an AST (Application Security Testing) or CCR (Continuous Code Review) analysis.
+The repository must have an AST (Application Security Testing) or CCR (Continuous Code Review) Project.
 The Project mapping must be inserted at the pipeline's initialization session.
-As an example, as the Key of Project from a particular Project is ```deadbeef1234``` and the repository is ```https://github.com/convisoappsec/raptor```, then the file´s initial session will be as shown below:
+As an example, as the Project Key from a particular Project is ```deadbeef1234``` and the repository is ```https://github.com/convisoappsec/raptor```, then the file´s initial session will be as shown below:

 ```yml
 def get_project_code(repo_url){